 Social clubs are the mainstay of the transvestite scene.
 They are invaluable sources of cameraderie, style advice, wisdom and wit.
-Crucially, they also have changing facilities.
-There are two main clubs, both in Dublin.
+We are so much happier in community rather than on our own.

 In terms of specialist nightclubs with public access, TH (a.k.a.
-TrannieHaven) (https://www.facebook.com/groups/219396958260074/) is the bigger of the two, with smart premises in the basement of a Georgian house in Dublin 2.
+TrannieHaven) (https://www.facebook.com/groups/219396958260074/) is the only one., with smart premises in the basement of a Georgian house in Dublin 2.
 It usually opens on Friday and Saturday nights.
 The TH may be a little intimidating for some beginners.
 The club welcomes Admirers, men who are attracted to transgenders, and their presence may be disconcerting to some.
 It has to be said however that Amanda, who runs the club, tolerates no nonsense and ensures that nobody misbehaves!

 Dressing services are another important resource.
-Many beginner transvestites don’t have clothes, shoes or a wig, not to mention needing serious help with makeup.
+Many beginners don’t have clothes, shoes or a wig, not to mention needing serious help with makeup.
 There are a number of well-established dressing services.
 We publish here the main ones who have asked us for a link (if you are an established dressing service, please let us know and we'll put up a link for you).

 Wigs can sometimes be bought from dressing services, but if you’re looking for a specialist wig supplier we would recommend Saks Hair Salon in Sackville Place.
 They have a private fitting room in the basement and are very friendly.

 Shoes can be very hard to find in large sizes: If you’ve got small feet, count your blessings!
 The high street chain with the largest sizes is Evans, with shoes up to size UK10, stretchable to UK11 at a pinch.
 Their Irish outlets can be found via their store locator on www.evans.co.uk